 Insurance companies are always trying to find ways to simplify the quoting process and provide customers with more precise pricing.
 Many customers nowadays avoid having to answer a long list of questions to obtain a quote; the fewer questions the better.
 Especially if you already have that data in other systems!
 Their main focus is on convenience, speed, and simplicity.
-Through integration, insurance companies can access third-party data that clients have provided authorised access to - such as vehicle details, property characteristics, and medical records.
-Integration also allows Insurers to leverage data from other solutions the organisation already utilises - all through a single platform without having to switch between multiple applications, thereby saving the customer massive amounts of time, reducing the amount of manual effort required from sales representatives, and avoiding the possibility for error.
+Through integration, insurance companies can access third-party data that clients have provided authorized access to - such as vehicle details, property characteristics, and medical records.
+Integration also allows Insurers to leverage data from other solutions the organization already utilises - all through a single platform without having to switch between multiple applications, thereby saving the customer massive amounts of time, reducing the amount of manual effort required from sales representatives, and avoiding the possibility for error.

 Building an effortless claims process

 Imagine accessing a client’s policy and being able to view all the details surrounding their claim, from the date that the claim was submitted, to the current position of the claim within the claims process, all the way down to the finer details, like who the client last spoke to and what was discussed during that conversation - all from the moment you begin interacting with them.
 Through integration, this becomes a reality.
 It is no secret that clients hate having to repeat information that they have previously shared.
 The use of an integrated claims management system provides claims administrators with centralized access to pertinent claims information needed for them to make the claims process as stressless and effortless for the client as possible.